 You may discharge a lawyer retained under a contingency fee agreement at any time.
 There may be certain advantages or disadvantages in doing so and a second legal option is always advisable.

-If you have additional questions that aren’t listed please contact Tripp Law Firm 24 / 7 FOR A FREE INJURY CASE EVALUATION by phone at 1-888-392-LAWS or 727-398-2900 – we are here to help and answer all of your personal injury questions!
+If you have additional questions that aren’t listed please contact Tripp Law Firm 24/7 for a FREE Injury Case Consultation by phone – we are here to help and answer all of your personal injury questions.